 Winter Averaging and Utility Rates

-Winter averaging rates for 2012 are now in effect.
+Winter averaging rates are updated annually and are effective April 1st of each year.
 A lot of questions have been posed on why this formula is used and how rates are determined.
 The information below is provided to help bring clarification to this practice.